This document contains information about external scholarship/fellowship opportunities for:

 Women pursuing a business or business-related degree who demonstrate outstanding potential in the field are eligible.
 The program operates at the Zonta club, district and international levels.
 Zonta clubs provide awards for club recipients.
 Zonta International awards scholarships of $1,000 each at the district level and 12 international scholarships in the amount of $7,000 each.
 The Jane M. Klausman Women in Business Scholarships are awarded annually and may be used for tuition, books or living expenses at any university, college or institution offering accredited business courses and degrees.

-The following sites may provide additional information for students with special search criterion:
+The following sites may provide additional information for students with special search criteria:

 ProFellow - created by fellows for aspiring fellows